Any questions? We got you.

 Team-Based Learning (Michaelsen, 2002): Structured small-group work with individual accountability produces deeper engagement and retention than individual or whole-group learning.
 This directly informs Sparkwise's group size (3–4 participants) and session structure — with individual prep, group application, and debrief built into every session.

-Practitioner foundation: The approach is grounded in experience designing and leading L&D programmes at McKinsey, Fortune 500 companies, and high-growth startups — combining peer-reviewed frameworks with real-world application at scale.
+Practitioner foundation: The approach is grounded in experience designing and leading transformation programmes at McKinsey, Fortune 500 companies, and high-growth startups — combining peer-reviewed frameworks with real-world application at scale.

 Why groups of 2-5 people?

-Sparkwise sessions run in groups of 3–4 participants — the size research identifies as optimal for collaborative learning.
-Groups of two lack perspective diversity; groups of five or more show declining participation as individuals go passive.
+Sparkwise sessions run in groups of 2–5 participants — the size research identifies as optimal for real-time collaboration.
 Team-Based Learning research (Michaelsen, 2002) confirms small, accountable groups produce the deepest engagement and retention.
 Group size is kept small (maximum of 5) so every participant actively contributes to the conversation and there are no passive observers.

 Research basis (Michaelsen, 2002): Team-Based Learning research identifies structured small-group work, typically 3–5 participants with individual accountability as the most effective format for adult learning.
 Groups within this range produce deeper engagement and retention than either individual study or large-group formats, because every participant must contribute rather than defer to others.

 Why small groups: Small group size ensures everyone actively contributes.
-In groups of five or more, participants can go passive following the conversation without joining it which defeats the purpose of live collaborative learning.
+In groups of five or more, participants can go passive following the conversation without joining it which defeats the purpose of live collaborative capability building.
 Sparkwise caps groups at five and targets three to four as the sweet spot.

 No limit on total participants: Any number of participants can be invited to a session.
 The platform automatically divides them into groups of 3–4 as they join, ensuring optimal group composition regardless of cohort size.

-Group matching options: Groups can be dynamically matched by the platform or manually assigned by the organiser, giving L&D teams full flexibility over how cohorts are structured.
+Group matching options: Groups can be dynamically matched by the platform or manually assigned by the organiser, giving admin teams full flexibility over how cohorts are structured.

 Who designs Sparkwise's content?

-Sparkwise content is designed by a founding team with direct McKinsey and edtech experience — Romain Lévy, Ari Bader-Natal, and Vince Jeong, supported by domain experts including former McKinsey talent leaders, award-winning authors, and certified executive coaches.
-Sparkwise has also integrated Harvard Business Review content into its session format.
+Sparkwise content is designed by a founding team with direct McKinsey, transformation, and edtech experience — Romain Lévy, Ari Bader-Natal, and Vince Jeong, supported by domain experts including former McKinsey talent leaders, award-winning authors, and certified executive coaches.
+Sparkwise has also co-created content with world-class thought leaders such as Harvard Business Review and book authors.

-Founding team: Sparkwise's content is designed by its founding team — Romain Lévy (designed and delivered training programmes at McKinsey), Ari Bader-Natal (built collaborative learning technology at Minerva and other edtech platforms), and Vince Jeong (led large-scale enterprise transformation programmes at McKinsey).
+Founding team: Sparkwise's content is designed by its founding team — Vince Jeong (led large-scale enterprise transformation programs at McKinsey), Romain Lévy (designed and delivered capability building programmes at McKinsey), and Ari Bader-Natal (built collaborative learning technology at Minerva and other edtech platforms).

 Domain expert contributors: Content draws on knowledge from a wider network of domain experts including former McKinsey talent leaders, world-class training providers, award-winning authors, and certified executive coaches — ensuring each module reflects both research rigour and real-world application.